-- We change towels and bed sheets on Mondays, Wednesdays, and Fridays – leave the towels that you want to be replaced on these days on the bathroom floor.
+- We change towels and bed sheets twice per week – leave the towels that you want to be replaced on these days on the bathroom floor.

 - Your room has two doors.
 A wooden dor and a green door with a mosquito net.
 Keep the green door closed at all times to prevent insects and other animals from getting into your room, even if you are realxing in the hammock in front of your room.

 - Do not keep open food items in your room at any time – put them into a closed bag or into one of the lockable cupboards/fridges in front of your room.

 - Store all valauble items in the security box inside your room – watch this video how to set your own code for it.